 If you're gaining interest in the exciting world of martial arts and are looking to take your commitment to the next level by setting up your own home or commercial training facility, knowing where to begin can be intimidating.
-With hundreds of different martial arts disciplines originating from dozens of countries, how can you be sure you and your training space are speaking the same language when shopping for the safest, most durable and most appropriate flooring for your needs.
+With hundreds of different martial arts disciplines originating from dozens of countries, how can you be sure you and your training space are speaking the same language when shopping for the safest, most durable and most appropriate training hall or dojo flooring for your needs.

 Here's a quick reference to some of the most popular forms of martial arts studios, their origin and some common disciplines performed in those spaces.

 Dojo: training place for Japanese martial arts such as Karate, Judo, Aikido or Jiu-Jitsu

 Dojang: training space for Korean martial arts such as Taekwondo or Hapkido

 Kwoon: training facility for Chinese martial arts (aka Kung Fu)

 Gym: general term for an American training hall for martial arts such as Western Boxing or Wrestling

 Factors for proper martial arts dojo flooring

 When considering dojo flooring for your training facility, material and construction can make a big difference in comfort, safety and ease of movements.
 Most martial arts flooring is made of an impact-absorbing foam material.
 Thickness, density and surface texture play vital roles in selecting the proper flooring for your discipline.